 - +Mmmmbc <amount> Max mseg_alloc multiblock carriers.
 Maximum number of multiblock carriers allocated via mseg_alloc by allocator .
 When this limit has been reached, new multiblock carriers will be allocated via sys_alloc. - +Mmmsbc <amount> Max mseg_alloc singleblock carriers.
 Maximum number of singleblock carriers allocated via mseg_alloc by allocator .
-When this limit has been reached, new singleblock carriers will be allocated via sys_alloc. - +Mrsbcmt <ratio> Relative singleblock carrier move threshold (in percent).
-When a block located in a singleblock carrier is shrunk to a size smaller than the value of the sbct [page 90] parameter, the block will be left unchanged in the singleblock carrier if the ratio of unused memory is less than this threshold; otherwise, it will be moved into a multiblock carrier. - +Mrsbcst <ratio> Relative singleblock carrier shrink threshold (in percent).
+When this limit has been reached, new singleblock carriers will be allocated via sys_alloc. - +Mramv <bool> Realloc always moves.
+When enabled, reallocate operations will more or less be translated into an allocate, copy, free sequence.
+This often reduce memory fragmentation, but costs performance. - +Mrmbcmt <ratio> Relative multiblock carrier move threshold (in percent).
+When a block located in a multiblock carrier is shrunk, the block will be moved if the ratio of the size of the returned memory compared to the previous size is more than this threshold; otherwise, the block will be shrunk at current location. - +Mrsbcmt <ratio> Relative singleblock carrier move threshold (in percent).
+When a block located in a singleblock carrier is shrunk to a size smaller than the value of the sbct [page 110] parameter, the block will be left unchanged in the singleblock carrier if the ratio of unused memory is less than this threshold; otherwise, it will be moved into a multiblock carrier. - +Mrsbcst <ratio> Relative singleblock carrier shrink threshold (in percent).
 When a block located in an mseg_alloc singleblock carrier is shrunk, the carrier will be left unchanged if the ratio of unused memory is less than this threshold; otherwise, the carrier will be shrunk.
-See also asbcst [page 89]. - +Msbct <size> Singleblock carrier threshold.
+See also asbcst [page 109]. - +Msbct <size> Singleblock carrier threshold.
 Blocks larger than this threshold will be placed in singleblock carriers.
 Blocks smaller than this threshold will be placed in multiblock carriers. - +Msmbcs <size> Smallest (mseg_alloc) multiblock carrier size (in kilobytes).
-See the description on how sizes for mseg_alloc multiblock carriers are decided [page 87] in "the alloc_util framework" section.
+See the description on how sizes for mseg_alloc multiblock carriers are decided [page 107] in "the alloc_util framework" section. - +Mt true|false|<amount> Multiple, thread specific instances of the allocator.
+This option will only have any effect on the runtime system with SMP support.
+Default behaviour on the runtime system with SMP support (N equals the number of scheduler threads):